Green Bay Packers vs. Detroit Lions NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Lions stats and trends

-- Detroit has 10 wins against the spread in 16 games this season.

-- So far this year, the Lions have been installed as underdogs by a 3.5-point margin or more 14 times and are 9-5 ATS in those matchups.
+- So far this season, the Lions have been installed as underdogs by a 3.5-point margin or more 14 times and are 9-5 ATS in those games.

 - Detroit's games this year have hit the over on six of 16 set point totals (37.5%).